 A herniated or ruptured disc is a common source of back, neck, or arm or leg pain.
 Discs are the soft rubbery, shock-absorbing material that separate the vertebrae and allow your back to move and bend.
 When a disc is damaged, fragments of the disc can push on the spinal cord or nerves, causing back pain, weakness or numbness.

-When a patient is diagnosed with a spinal disorder, the physicians will provide information about the benefits and risks of the treatment options.
-If surgery is recommended, the patient will receive counseling about the procedure being recommended.
-Surgeries are performed by the patient’s neurosurgeon, not by a resident or fellow.
+When a physician diagnoses a patient with a spinal disorder, the physicians will provide information about the benefits and risks of the treatment options.
+If the physician recommends surgery, the patient will receive counseling about the procedure.
+The patient’s neurosurgeon will perform the surgery, not a resident or fellow.

 - Physical Therapy